What is the technology and what is the intended use?

 The Cyrcadia Health Circadian Biometric RecorderTM (CBR) system is a dynamic (time based) thermal differential detection system which detects abnormal circadian cellular temperature changes, including those which are associated with breast cancer.
 Temperature measurements are sequentially taken over time to determine incidences of circadian readings indicative of tumor infusion.

-The CBR consists of a flexible breast garment that is imbedded with thermistors, the garments are available in varying sizes to fit the majority of the population.
-An associated data transmission device gathers and transmits the raw data to Cyrcadia Health’s proprietary predictive analytic analysis software location for analysis.
-Results are transferred back to the patient and physician if so designated.
-Though the device may be used on a general patient population as a monthly breast health screening alternative, it is particularly useful for those women with dense breast tissue.
+The iTBra™ consists of two flexible patches that are imbedded with thermistors and a recording/communication device connected to both patches.
+These are all applied under standard garments that are available in varying sizes to fit the majority of the population.
+An associated data transmission device gathers and transmits the raw data to Cyrcadia Health’s proprietary predictive analytic analysis software location for analysis under strict HIPAA protocol.
+Results are transferred back to the patient and physician for review and any further action.
+Though the device may be used on a general patient population as a monthly breast health monitoring alternative, it is particularly useful for those women with dense breast tissue.

 Our detection system has shown to be tissue agnostic and has demonstrated equal response to circadian cellular change in all tissue types with all age groups scanned.
 Clinically, as evidenced by our flattened circadian profile over both breasts, our founders and principal investigators anticipate that beyond localization of thermal dynamic processes resulting from cancer cellular division, our circadian testing is also demonstrating the overall reduction in circadian cellular regeneration due to reduced Per1 and Per2 protein expression in the presence of familial or sporadic breast cancer.
 Both breasts react to the state of cancer from a circadian cellular perspective, even though cancer is present in only one breast.
 Therefore in the case of localized cancer in a specific quadrant of one breast, we display a flattened circadian cancer profile over both breasts further supporting the fact that both breasts are acting as a single gland to the infusion of the cancerous condition.
 Note descriptions and supporting study by the National Cancer Institute on Per1/Per2 reduced expression.